Sammy Baloji

-Sammy Baloji is a photographer from the Democratic Republic of the Congo.
+Sammy Baloji (born 1978) is a photographer from the Democratic Republic of the Congo.
 He works in Lubumbashi and Brussels, and held exhibitions in Amsterdam, Paris, Brussels, Bilbao, Cape Town and Bamako.

 Biography

 Baloji was born in Lubumbashi on December 29, 1978.
 He graduated in literature and human science at the University of Lubumbashi.

 After his study he first began to work as a cartoonist.
-Later he specialized in video art and photography.
+He later specialized in video art and photography.
 He made much of his work in his own province of Katanga.
-Recurrent in his work are ethnographic exploitation, architecture and urbanism, like the exploitation of man and environment in the Congolese urban landscape.
+Recurrent in his work are ethnographic exploitation, architecture and urbanism, such as the exploitation of man and environment in the Congolese urban landscape.

 When the artist was younger, he and his family were in the midst of the growing poverty that followed the ending control of Belgium over the Katanga province.
 His father, Célestin Baloji, lost both his job and house as a result to this.
-During a day in 1998, when Baloji was leaving school, he was given a camera by his brother-in-law, and then later given a Canon camera from his aunt in 2003.
+During a day in 1998, when Baloji was leaving school, he was given a camera by his brother-in-law.
+He was later given a Canon camera from his aunt in 2003.
 After obtaining his first camera, Baloji had trained under photographer, Simon Mukundayi.

 The artist also cofounded the biennale at Lubumbashi with Gulda el Magambo Bin Ali in 2008, with the intention of art being more accessible within the area, as there were little resources for it at the time.